The Chicago truck accident lawyers at Malman Law will fight for maximum compensation.

 There are two types of damages in personal injury cases: economic and non-economic.
 Economic damages refer to your countable losses for:

 Non-economic damages are for pain and suffering and mental anguish.
-Again, your personal injury attorney will know what a case is worth.
-In addition, licensed attorneys can access settlement and verdict databases in your area to see what is being awarded in similar cases.
+Again, your attorney will know what a case is worth.
+Also, licensed attorneys can access settlement and verdict databases in your area to see what is being awarded in similar cases.

 Some insurance companies may use a multiplier between 1-5 to pay pain and suffering damages.
 That number is multiplied by your economic damages.
 However, many insurance companies do not use this system anymore.

 Winning a truck accident lawsuit means proving that the driver, his company, or another entity was negligent.
-Proving negligence requires proving duty of care, the duty was violated, and you suffered injuries and damages.
+This requires proving duty of care, the duty was violated, and you suffered injuries and damages.

 Commercial trucking companies are required by state and federal law to keep extensive records that can be used to establish liability in court.
 For example, a truck company must keep updated maintenance records for every vehicle.
 They also must have records of alcohol or drug abuse by their truckers.